Slamy/CDi_MiSTer/README.md

 Place `cdi200.rom` as `boot0.rom` in `/media/fat/games/CD-i`.
 Place `zx405042p__cdi_slave_2.0__b43t__zzmk9213.mc68hc705c8a_withtestrom.7206` as `boot1.rom` next to it.

+This core is tested with these files and their respective md5sum:

+    2969341396aa61e0143dc2351aaa6ef6  cdi200.rom
+    3d20cf7550f1b723158b42a1fd5bac62  zx405042p__cdi_slave_2.0__b43t__zzmk9213.mc68hc705c8a_withtestrom.7206

+Due to legal reasons, these files must be sourced separately.

 Save files are stored inside an 8K NvRAM.
 MiSTer will create one save file per CD.
 Whenever the NvRAM state changes, the "User" LED will light up, indicating a change is queued to store.
 When the OSD is opened, the NvRAM will be flushed to SD card.

 The save files containing the NvRAM are compatible with the CD-i emulation of MAME.

-Digital gamepads, Analog gamepads and mice are supported for use with this core.
+Digital gamepads, analog gamepads and mice are supported for use with this core.
 To play a title, load a CD and press on the play button at the start screen.
 CD images can be stored as CHD or CUE/BIN format.